-8 Best Bearish Candlestick Patterns for Day Trading [Free Guide & Video]
+8 Best Bearish Candlestick Patterns for Day Trading [Free Cheat Sheet!]

 Recently, we discussed the general history of candlesticks and their patterns in a prior post.
 We also have a great tutorial on the most reliable bullish patterns.
 But for today, we’re going to dig deeper, and more practical, explaining 8 bearish candlestick patterns every day trader should know.

 What is a bearish candlestick pattern?